pereiraR3/SimuladorAFD/README.md

 # SimuladorAFD

-Project started and completed in 2023, prepared in less than 1 week. <strong> To view the project go to: </strong> https://pereira3r.github.io/LandingPage-GroupSearchGPT/
+Project started and completed in 2024, prepared in less than 1 week.

 ## Overview
 The project is nothing more than a landing page that was requested by a research and extension group at the Federal University of Mato Grosso.
 The idea was basically to do something to show the focus of the research group, in addition to presenting its members and what they do.